rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 #### Advantages

-* Ceres has aronud 1/10th as much water as Earth
+* Ceres has around 1/10th as much water as Earth
 * Already visited by Dawn, so you can reduce up-front costs by starting from the third stage
 * Orbits have same general properties as planets, regular transfer windows
 * Near Martian orbit, making it easier to refuel return vehicles